Babas10/ADA_JEX2017/Project/README.md

 - Work on a possible data story
 - Work on the descriptive analysis
 Week #4
-- Finalize the notebook
+- Finalise the notebook
 - Structured and informed plan for the next milestones.
 - Start to work on our data story or report
-- Start to discuss about the presentation fo the poster
+- Start to discuss about the presentation for the poster

 # Questions for TAa
 Add here some questions you have for us, in general or project-specific.
--The wikipedia corpuse is also present on the site.
+-The wikipedia corpus is also present on the site.
 Will we be allowed to use it?
 -We will need powerful tools of natural language processing to analyse the meaning of the articles.
 Is it doable?